ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 #### Scale down

-when Pods are terminated, the replication information of Altibase Server is reset.
+When Pods are terminated, the replication information of Altibase Server is reset.

 ### Component